ON THE ROAD ARIZONA

 Willcox is a small town with big shoulders.

-It was labeled the Cattle Capital of the Nation in 1936 and to this day it still holds Arizona’s largest livestock auction.
+It was labeled the Cattle Capital of the Nation in 1936 and to this day it still holds one of Arizona’s largest livestock auction.

 The Southern Pacific Railroad arrived in southeastern Arizona in 1880 and a decade later ranchers had 1.5 million head of cattle grazing in the Sulphur Springs Valley of Cochise County.

-Agriculture still operates on a massive scale here.
+Agriculture still operates on a massive scale here and water issues are contentious.
 A new dairy farm south of town plans to raise 150,000 cows on 37,000 acres.
 The Willcox area is one of the largest producers of pistachios.
 And corporate growers have more than 300 acres of hydroponic tomato greenhouses.

 Plus, the area is known for wine grapes, apples, pecans, chili pepper seeds and cotton.
 Ten percent of the local jobs are in farming and mining.